 | Moderation endpoint | Free moderation calls that do not count toward monthly usage limits | Moderation only |

-| Selected specialized model pages | Tiny Free-tier quotas on some surfaces such as tts-1 and gpt-4o-mini-search-preview | Not a blanket rule for all models |
+| Selected model pages | Tiny Free rows on specific surfaces such as whisper-1 | Not a blanket rule for text or multimodal backends |

 | Data-sharing incentive tier | Complimentary daily tokens on eligible shared traffic | Eligibility is org-specific and opt-in |